Read moreFor immediate help & free advice, please freephone: 0800 901 2475

 What are your creditors’ options when considering a winding-up petition?

-The type of business you have will have a direct impact on the options your creditors have available to them when they are considering taking action against you for an unpaid debt.
-However, regardless of the action your creditor takes against your business, you are free to challenge it if you dispute the debt owed or the amount stated on the petition.
+The type of business you have, will have a direct impact on the options your creditors have available to them, when considering taking action against you for an unpaid debt.
+However, regardless of the action, your creditors take against your business, you are free to challenge it if you dispute the debt owed or the amount stated on the petition.

 Your creditors will have a few options available to them which are:

 - For sole-traders

 - Take legal action against the company/ its owner.
 This could be by obtaining a County Court Judgement (CCJ) which if still not paid could make available other courses such as the use of a bailiff to seize goods.